Dick, Kerr Ladies 4–0 St Helens Ladies: Match summary

 The match was kicked off by Ella Retford, a popular stage actress who was headlining at the Liverpool Empire Theatre at the time.
 Dick, Kerr's starting striker, Florrie Redford, missed her train to the match and was replaced in the line-up by her usual attacking partner Jennie Harris, who scored the opening goal.
 Captain Alice Kell, right-back, moved to play as a forward in place of Redford for the second half and scored a hat-trick, with the match ending 4–0 in favour of Dick, Kerr Ladies.
 St Helens' goalkeeper, Edith Waine, worked hard to keep more balls out.
-The players were praised, as was the attendance and the amount raised for the Discharged and Demobilised Sailors and Soldiers Association – £3,100, a record gate income for a women's game.
+The players were praised, as was the attendance and the amount raised for charity.

-After the match, the Lord Mayor of Liverpool presented the Dick, Kerr team with a medal in recognition of their fundraising efforts.